Info You Need

 • Stand around in groups.
 This makes visitors less likely to approach staff as they may feel intimidated

-There is limited storage space within the exhibition halls, however this varies from show to show.
+There is limited storage space within the exhibition halls, however this varies from each expo.

 Terms and conditions

-Click here to read our show terms and conditions for Travel Expo 2017.
+Click here to read our expo terms and conditions for Travel Expo 2018.